 Nature Rx - Supporting Overall Wellness

-Harnessing Nature: Free Tools for Mental and Physical Wellness.
+Harnessing Nature: Free Tools for Mental and Physical Wellness

-Plants and nature allow us to be engaged actively, through endeavors that include gardening, outdoor hikes and walks and even litter clean-ups.
-But we can also use nature as a passive activity, listening to wildlife, watching others work the garden, feeling the cool breeze or light rain.
+Plants and nature allow us to be engaged actively, through endeavors that include gardening, outdoor hikes and walks, and even litter clean-ups.
+But we can also use nature as a passive activity, listening to wildlife, watching others work the garden, feeling the cool breeze, or light rain.
 If we are open to engaging with the nature we find around us, we have an opportunity to improve our mental and physical wellness.

 Walking